Boson features in STM spectra of cuprate superconductors: Weak-coupling phenomenology: Introduction

-In BSCCO, the pairing strength is highly inhomogeneous at the nanoscale~\cite{McElroy,inhomogeneity-refs}, as inferred from the spatial fluctuations of the energy $E_\coh$ of the ``coherence peak'' in STM spectra (Figure~\ref{fig:Jinhoplot}).
+In BSCCO, the pairing strength is highly inhomogeneous at the nanoscale~\cite{McElroy,inhomogeneity-refs:Pan,inhomogeneity-refs:Cren,inhomogeneity-refs:Howald,inhomogeneity-refs:Lang,inhomogeneity-refs:Fang}, as inferred from the spatial fluctuations of the energy $E_\coh$ of the ``coherence peak'' in STM spectra (Figure~\ref{fig:Jinhoplot}).
 Lee \emph{et al} discovered that the boson feature's energy $E_\bos$ ``floats'' with the same inhomogeneity as $E_\coh$, namely $E_\bos= E_\coh + \hbar \Omega_0$ with a (spatially uniform) boson frequency $\Omega_0$.
-To infer $E_\bos$, they identified it as the inflection point in $n(\Ew)$ before the feature.
-In this paper, we improve on this recipe by deriving an analytic formula for the boson feature, starting from the simplest phenomenological model of a cuprate and using basic RPA calculations. {\sl Our focus here is the energy dependence rather than the spatial modulations ~\cite{Zhu1,Zhu2} of this feature.} One prior calculation~\cite{Johnston} addressed the same question of extracting $\Omega_0$ from from the shape of the \LDOS~ of BSCCO, using more elaborate (Eliashberg) calculation, but in an entirely numerical framework, making the interpretation harder and the method impractical for extensive fitting. \SAVE{(They set up an elaborate numerical Eliashberg calculation with {\it two} boson modes.
+To infer $E_\bos$, they identified it as the inflection point in DOS $n(\Ew)$ before the feature.
+In this paper, we improve on this recipe by deriving an analytic formula for the boson feature, starting from the simplest phenomenological model of a cuprate and using basic RPA calculations.
+Our focus here is the energy dependence rather than the spatial modulations ~\cite{Zhu1,Zhu2} of this feature.
+Prior calculations \cite{Johnston, de_Castro} addressed the same question of extracting $\Omega_0$ from from the shape of the \LDOS~ of BSCCO.
+Ref. \onlinecite{Johnston} uses more elaborate (Eliashberg) calculation, but in an entirely numerical framework, making the physical interpretation indirect and the method computationally bulky to use for fitting vast number of spectra that STM affords us with.
+However, Ref. \onlinecite{Johnston} and related Ref. \onlinecite{Johnston2} have extensively discussed the material details about the electron-boson coupling and related form factors, that we intentionally avoid in favour of simplicity. \SAVE{ Did they ever actually claim in the paper that they were devising it for real exptl fitting?} \SAVE{(They set up an elaborate numerical Eliashberg calculation with {\it two} boson modes.
 A strong mode at frequency $\approx 6 \Omega_0$ is responsible for the pairing interaction (and thus plays a role analogous to our assumed pairing amplitude $\Delta_0$).
 The second mode, with weak coupling, is the one producing the experimental feature.
 This work was primarily numerical and it was hard to tell what was physical/mathematical reason behind their conclusion.)}